Deathripper4133/DeathrippersExtras/README.md

     * Quick Repack (Hotkey)
         * Will repack (merge) your current mag with the last mag in your weapons inventory.
 Then add the mag(s) to weapons inventory.
             >you will have to reload.

+    * Quick Share (Hotkey)
+        * Item or Magazine with another person.
+Hotkey will share item/mag #2.

 Video Showcase: https://youtu.be/mgvzLo90xT8